statistik-aargau/propop/README.md

 **demographic groups** for different **scenarios** and at different **spatial levels** (e.g., single canton or municipalities within a canton).

-Although the package was developed for use in Switzerland, it should in principle also work for other contexts, provided the required input data is available in the
+While the package was primarily designed for use with FSO input data (e.g., mortality rates), it should in principle also work for other contexts (e.g., custom input data).
+However, it is important to provide the required input data in the
 [specified form](https://statistik-aargau.github.io/propop/articles/prepare_data.html).

 ## Installation